jvinodraj/theEagle/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request for enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Questions?
-If you have any questions or suggestions, feel free to open an issue or reach out via [your contact information or email].
+If you have any questions or suggestions, feel free to open an issue or reach out via [vinodraj.j@gmail.com].